CenterForOpenScience/COSDev/docs/osf/setup.rst

           invoke server

-You now have both the mongo and servers running.
-You will see the server address in the terminal window where you entered invoke server.
+You now have both the database and application running.
+You will see the application address in the terminal window where you entered invoke server.
 It will most likely be **http://0.0.0.0:5000**.
 Navigate to this url in your browser to check if it works.

 Common Error messages
 ####